Decompositions of commutative monoid congruences and binomial ideals

 Diaconis, Eisenbud, and Sturmfels suggested---though not in the presence of a cost vector---to systematically study lattice walks with step set~$\mathcal{B}$ using primary decomposition of $I_\mathcal{B}$~\cite{diaconisLattice}.
 Given the unsuitability of primary decomposition for combinatorial purposes, the method should be updated to work with mesoprimary decompositions.
 This is especially true in the presence of unsaturated lattices among the minimal primes of $I_\mathcal{B}$, in which case the combinatorial flavor of the problem becomes clouded in the arithmetic (rather than combinatorics) of binomial primary decomposition.

-A first step toward Problem~\ref{p:testset} is being developed in~\cite{krs}.
+A first step toward Problem~\ref{p:testset} was developed in~\cite{krs}.
 There the authors study only the connectivity of $\mathcal{F}_b$ as a function of the position of $b$ in the cone $\QQ_+ A$.
 Additionally all ideals there are radical, and consequently the subtleties of mesoprimary decomposition play no role.